Phuket’s Gay-Friendly Beaches And Beyond

 You can’t talk about Phuket without talking about nightlife.
 And for gay travelers, there’s one name you need to know: Paradise Complex in Patong.

 By day, it looks unassuming… some shuttered up buildings, maybe a bit residential, quiet if anything.
 By night, it transforms into a neon-drenched street party of gay bars, cabaret shows, and late-night clubs.
-Once you step on the pavement it appears that there’s a lot here in this little street, so here are a few standouts:
+Once you step on the pavement, it appears that there’s a lot here in this little street, so here are a few standouts, central to many Phuket gay friendly hotels:

 Boat Bar – Drag queens with charisma that could light up the whole street.
 It’s a cute stop to make early in the night!